jjangga0214/.dotfiles.debian.core/CAUTION.md

 ### [apt/install.sh](apt/install.sh)

-This literally only works with apt.
+This literally only works with apt. `apt` is used instead of `apt-get`.

 #### [apt/docker.sh](apt/docker.sh)